 Important Note: Stick with Dry Kibble

 While many dog food brands offer wet canned products, it's always best to supply your dog with dried food.
 Canned food can be great for dogs that are experiencing dental issues or whenever you want to add a boost of flavor to their standard food.
-However, Golden Retrievers should not have a diet that consists solely of wet food.
+However, The best dog food for Golden Retrievers remains dry kibble.
+A Golden Retriever should not have a diet that consists solely of wet food.

 Protein is the most important nutrient your dog needs to thrive.
 Dogs are carnivores and will gobble up any meat that's put in front of them.
 A high-quality protein source should be the first thing that's listed on the ingredients list.

 Look out for lean meat sources life chicken, bison, and fish.
 These types of ingredients will provide your pup with a complex array of amino acids.
 They'll help your dog keep their energy levels up and develop strong muscles throughout their lives.

 Cheaper foods may contain questionable protein sources.
 These include byproducts and other mystery meats.
 These formulas are approved by the FDA for consumption, but are far from the best dog food for Golden Retrievers.

 Formulas with unspecified protein sources should be avoided as much as possible.
 They're typically unwanted bits and pieces from a butcher and won't do much for your dog's overall health.
 Sometimes, these sources even come from roadkill and may contain harmful chemicals or bacteria.

 In total, your dog's diet should be made up of around 25% protein.
 More protein is always a good idea, so you should be on the lookout for high percentages.
 Other healthy sources besides meat include eggs and meat meals.
 These should be secondary sources, not the primary.

 Carbohydrates are an essential macronutrient that is responsible for providing your pup with energy.
 They're found in every dog food and are typically used as a filler.
 Like protein, there are good sources and bad sources.